multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 ## Overview

-This guide walks you through handling common tasks using the MultiversX Javascript SDK (v1, latest stable version).
+This guide walks you through handling common tasks using the MultiversX Javascript SDK (v14, latest stable version).

 ## Creating an Entrypoint

 An Entrypoint represents a network client that simplifies access to the most common operations.
 There is a dedicated entrypoint for each network: `MainnetEntrypoint`,  `DevnetEntrypoint`, `TestnetEntrypoint`, `LocalnetEntrypoint`.

-For example, to create a Devnet entrypoint:
+For example, to create a Devnet entrypoint you have the following command:

 ```js
 const entrypoint = new DevnetEntrypoint();